 “prerogative.”
 If you’re suspicious about the circumstances of your termination, speak to an attorney immediately to preserve your rights.

 Seeking Remedies After an Unlawful Termination

 If your employer unlawfully fired you, you can recover damages by filing a complaint with the California Department of Industrial Relations.
 In many cases, you have only a year from the time of your termination to file this kind of complaint.

 In some cases, you might have only 90 days to file a complaint.
 It's important to speak to an attorney immediately after a job termination to make sure you hit your filing deadlines.

 If your employer breached your employment contract by firing you, you might be able to sue them for damages in civil court.
 An attorney can help you determine the best strategy for protecting yourself and recovering what you are owed.

-Our Attorneys Can Help You Make It Right
+Our California At-Will Employment Lawyer Can Help You Make It Right

 When you’re struggling with a workplace dispute, it’s rarely just business, it’s normally also personal.
 At Starpoint Employment Lawyers, we are highly skilled employment attorneys with an impeccable track record.
 We also give our clients the one-on-one attention necessary to find the best solutions for their employment issues.
-If you want an attorney who listens to you and knows how to win, talk to us.
+If you want a California at-will employment lawyer who listens to you and knows how to win, talk to us.
 You can contact us online or call us at 310-424-9971 for a free consultation.